FoundersFounders/founders-d-and-g/README.md

 ## [Siri Shortcuts](siri-shortcuts/)

-Unfortunately, Siri integration with the app is not currently possible, because it requires a paid developer account.
+Unfortunately, Siri integration with the app is not currently possible, because it requires a personal developer account.
 However, iOS 12 allows to develop and share Siri Shortcuts.
 So, you can find at [siri-shortcuts/](siri-shortcuts/) multiple shortcuts for you to use with Siri!

 ## Acknowledgements